maltsev-dev/maltsev-dev.github.io/content/rust_frmware_memory.md

 | `core::slice` | ✅ | Working with slices |
 | `core::str` | ✅ | Support for string slices |

-* The `no_std` runtime is not just a technical constraint; it serves as a strict contract that enforces a design philosophy focused on minimal overhead and explicit resource management.
+* The `no_std` runtime is not just a technical constraint - it serves as a strict contract that enforces a design philosophy focused on minimal overhead and explicit resource management.

 | Category | In `std` | In `no_std` | Possible alternative |
 | ---------------------------- | ----------------------------- | -------------------------------- | ------------------------------------------- |